-Recovery includes taking steps to improve cardiovascular health and prevent another heart attack.
+Heart attack recovery includes taking steps to improve your cardiovascular health and prevent another heart attack.
 Many daily habits can improve your heart health.
 Focusing on factors that you can modify will also enhance the quality of your life and overall well being.
 Lifestyle changes include:

 can increase the amount of fatty material that collects in your arteries.